dragonflypl/web-wiki/react.md

 # FAQ

+- what is componentDidMount
-- what is presentational component
+- what is smart / presentational component